Georgia Civil Statute of Limitations Laws

 Georgia, like most other states, has very strict time frames to file your initial claim in civil court.
 Whether you were involved in a car accident, slip and fall accident, or medical malpractice, you may want to seek the guidance of an experienced attorney.
-To learn more about your personal injury case, get a free claim evaluation from a skilled attorney near you.
+To learn more about your personal injury case or some other civil claim, consider meeting with an experienced Georgia litigation attorney today.